Bubbando/WeatherAlert/README.md

 The openweathermap.org API is metered to prevent DOS and other abuse.
 More than 2000 API requests in one hour can result in a ban or, more typically, a throttle being put on subsequent requests.
 More details about this are available at the openweathermap.org site, bear this in mind in your design.

-What to do when you are complete

-Please send us the solution as a shared link to a file hosted in any of the many file sharing services (dropbox,mediafire, drop.io,etc) or to a source repository e.g. github or bitbucket. email may be problematic due to attachment size.

-If you have problems or any questions about the challenge, please feel free to contact us.